 We reached the south rim of the Grand Canyon just in time for sunset.

 It was hard to believe that we’d be hiking to the bottom of this and back the next day.
-From the top, you can’t even see the bottom.
+The bottom is not even visible from the rim.

-It was extremely cold and windy, but the views were breathtaking.
+It was extremely cold and windy, but the views were worth braving the elements.

 A glimpse of the Colorado River from the rim.